 How do you set up an IVR?

-Most business phone systems supply a tool for setting up your IVR, such as a call flow or dial editor, that is typically located with other administrative features.
-Select the phone number for your IVR menu, choose menu options (like 1 for sales), and connect each menu item to an extension that rings the appropriate staff members.
+Most cloud-based phone systems provide a dial editor for setting up an IVR, often included with other administrative features.
+From there, select a phone number for your IVR system, assign commands for each menu option (like “1” for sales), and connect menu items to an extension that rings the corresponding agent or department.
 Learn more in our step-by-step guide to setting up an IVR system.